-The only plausible mechanism for this being a tree from a single seed is that the seedling was physically injured at a very young age, losing its terminal leader and thereafter two remaining lateral branches reoriented into codominant leaders.
-Injury to the terminal leader might have been sustained from falling debris, insect pests, vertebrate herbivores, or winter dessication.
+If this is a tree that originated from a single seed, then the seedling must have been physically injured at a very young age, losing its terminal leader and thereafter two remaining lateral branches reoriented into codominant leaders.
+Injury to the terminal leader might have been sustained from storm damage, insect pests, vertebrate herbivores, or winter desiccation.
 Red spruce rarely if ever sprouts from stumps or reproduces vegetatively by layering, so that mechanism of codominant leader development is unlikely.

-Arguing for the hypothesis of a damaged terminal leader leading to codominant leaders is the fact that the leaders are of very similar height and girth.
+Evidence supporting the hypothesis of a damaged terminal leader resulting in codominant leaders is the fact that the leaders are of similar height and girth.
 One of the leaders is slightly smaller, but this could be due to diminished access to light or soil resources relative to its twin.
 However, this development of the two leaders could also be possible under the scenario of two seeds germinating next to each other during a brief span of years.
 The scenario of the leaders originating from two seeds is a simpler explanation for the growth habit observed today, although two trees persisting next to each other to reach such size occurs rarely.

 Location of Tree